simonowen/tile2sam/ReadMe.md

 - Specifying `save` or `restore` generates both routines, since each is useless without the other.
+- A save_*name*_size symbol is defined to hold the save buffer size in bytes.
 - `rect` generates a label name using the width (in bytes) and height of the sprite.
 To avoid duplicate labels and code this should generally be given as the only routine, once per sprite size.